latam-tech-office/2016-forum/README.md

     Logged into "https://master.example.com:8443" as "system:admin" using existing credentials.
     ```

     The installer needs Administratives privileges in order to create and setup all the necessary permissions for each application.

-5. You need som Persistence Volume (or PV) available at yours <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift's Cluster</a>:
+5. You need some Persistence Volume (or PV) available at yours <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift's Cluster</a>:
     ```
     # oc get pv
     NAME                  CAPACITY   ACCESSMODES   RECLAIMPOLICY   STATUS      CLAIM                                REASON    AGE